-- Number the pages in your report or structure the work that you produce in manageable sections.
-This will help you reference areas of the report when you fill out the profile form.
-On the profile form, put the page numbers from your report where the assessor can find the evidence and the paragraph number on that page.
-The pages in your report should be numbered, but you don't need to number the paragraphs in your report. - Use your own words.
+- Number the pages in your report.
+This will help you reference areas of the report when you fill out the checklist. - Use your own words.
 We want to hear about your project and what you did.
-You should not use information copied straight from the internet in your report, unless quoting as a reference. - Make sure to list the sources of your research information.
-At Silver, we don't mind what format your references are in, as long and it's consistent and you give us the information we need to find any sources you used.
-If you want advice on this, please ask an adult, ideally your teacher if you have access to them.
-If not, online research will provide examples of how you could reference. - If you think evidence for some criteria can be found in your personal reflections, you should refer the assessor to these sections using the same system as below.
+You should not use information copied straight from the internet in your report. - Make sure to list the sources of your research information.
+At Gold level 'in-text' references should be used, and they should be clear enough for us to find the sources you used.
+If you want advice on this, please ask your teacher.